Who can I speak to?

 The Careers department at SJWMS

 There is a comprehensive careers education programme for all year groups delivered through Life Skills lessons, tutorials and across the curriculum.
 This includes activities on self-development, career exploration, and career management and explores further and higher education options.
 Students are also engaged in work related learning, including work experience in year 12.
-Impartial (unbiased) careers guidance interviews are available for access by any student and appointments can be made via Head of School or direct using the link below to contact Mrs Milliner, the Careers Co-ordinator.
-The Careers Office is in the library.
+Impartial (unbiased) careers guidance interviews are available for access by any student and appointments can be made via Head of School or directly using the link below to contact Miss Halls, the Careers Co-ordinator.
+The Careers Office is in the Life Skills block (opposite room 1).
 Impartial advice can also be accessed from Medway Youth Trust and the National Careers Service, which helps adults too.
 Use their callback facility.
-In addition, students can access a variety of careers related information in the library and on Moodle/Careers.
-The latest news, including labour market information and job alerts, is posted through the announcement facility on Show My Homework.
-We have a licence for the careers software called Kudos, which makes career suggestions for students based on their answers to questions about jobs and work.
-It is also an exploration tools with job profiles on hundreds of jobs.
-Passportfolio enables students to check their skills, compile a CV and personal statement and to track their career plans.
-The Governing body has recently committed to the school aspiring to achieve the Investors in Careers Award to recognise the good practices we have in place.
+In addition, students can access a variety of careers related information in the library and on the careers tab on all year group Google Classrooms.
+The latest news, including labour market information and job alerts, is posted onto Google Classroom.
+Unifrog enables students to check their skills, compile a CV and personal statement and to track their career plans.
+In 2019, SJWMS achieved the Investors in Careers Award.
+This demonstrates that we have achieved a quality standard for the management of careers education, information, advice and guidance (CEIAG) and we have demonstrated a commitment to provide impartial and independent CEIAG to all of our young people.
+Less than one third of secondary schools have achieved this prestigious award.

 Through your time at SJWMS, you should get: